 - 2.8 The Colchester Local Plan provides the strategy for growth of the Borough to 2033.
-The policies contained therein will apply to Tiptree except where addressed by this Neighbourhood Plan. - 2.9 Essex County Council is the Minerals and Waste Planning Authority for Tiptree parish.
+The policies contained therein will apply to Tiptree except where addressed by this Neighbourhood Plan. - 2.9 Policy SS14 outlines broad directions of growth for the Tiptree Neighbourhood Plan to identify specific allocations, taking into account existing constraints.
+Once the Neighbourhood Plan has been made (adopted) this will supersede the broad direction of growth arrows shown on the SS14 Policy Map. - 2.10 Essex County Council is the Minerals and Waste Planning Authority for Tiptree parish.
 The Development Plan for Tiptree parish also includes the following documents: